 So, how can parents identify how their kids have pica?
 It can mostly be identified by observing the symptoms, such as the ones given below.
 However, in case you are not so sure, you can consult a paediatrician.

 Here are some of the symptoms of pica disorder that can be observed in children:

 There is no specific test to diagnose this disorder.
-The doctor diagnoses this disorder based on several factors including medical history.
-It is necessary, to be honest with the doctor regarding the non-food items being consumed by the child and the period when this habit began.
+The doctor diagnoses it based on several factors, including medical history.
+It is necessary, to be honest with the doctor regarding the non-food items being consumed by the child and the period it has been happening.
 If the habit persists for longer than a month, it is highly probable that it is indeed pica disorder.
-It is wiser to curb this disorder before it’s full-fledged development.
-Doctors perform a blood test to check for iron and zinc levels.
-A deficiency in iron content can lead to pica.
-Schedule a routine check-up to detect malnutrition, which can also lead to pica.
+Then, it is wise to curb the disorder before its full-fledged development as it could lead to health complications, some of which we have addressed below.
+Doctors perform a blood test to check for iron and zinc levels as their deficiency can lead to pica.
+Therefore, scheduling a routine check-up to detect malnutrition is highly recommended.

 Pica disorder can harm children and lead to multiple complications such as:

-- Complications in the gastrointestinal tract (including mild ones like constipation to extreme and harmful ones like hemorrhage)
+- Complications in the gastrointestinal tract (including mild ones like constipation to extreme and harmful ones like haemorrhage).

 - Therapy, medication or both are prescribed by doctors when pica is caused due to mental health issues like OCD.

 - Since neglect could be a cause for pica, it is advised to work on communication skills and increase communication with the child.